Vas-occlusive contraception

 A diagram of the mechanism of action of vas-occlusive contraceptive methods.

 Vas-occlusive contraception is a form of male contraception that blocks sperm transport in the vas deferens, the tubes that carry sperm from the epididymis to the ejaculatory ducts.

 Various vas-occlusive contraceptive methods have been researched for human-use, with interest in both reversible and irreversible methods, with the purpose of finding a suitable alternative to vasectomy and possible hormonal contraceptive treatments that are currently being researched.
 Potential methods include clips, plugs, valves, polymers, hydrogels, and other devices.

 Types

 There are numerous vas-occlusive contraceptive methods and devices that have been researched.
 Outlined here are a few main categories and descriptions.

 Intravasal control valve (ICV)

-An intranasal control valve is a reversible valve implanted in the vas deferens with the ability to either inhibit or permit sperm passage depending on the position of the device.
+An intravasal control valve is a reversible valve implanted in the vas deferens with the ability to either inhibit or permit sperm passage depending on the position of the device.
 Bionyx has developed a T-shaped intravasal control valve composed of gold and stainless steel for use in humans.
 Through rotation, a perforated ball within the T can be used to obstruct sperm flow or allow sperm flow.
 Skilled microsurgery is required for the ICV implant.